 And they were right.
-I think the gluten-free version of these muffins is actually a tiny bit better than the whole wheat version.
+I think the gluten-free version of these pumpkin cream cheese muffins is actually a tiny bit better than the whole wheat version.
 They were moister.
 But that doesn’t mean you shouldn’t make the whole wheat version if you can have gluten!
 They’re still amazingly moist and delicious. :) And to be honest, my taste testers didn’t even notice a difference between the three types of muffins (all-purpose / gluten-free / whole wheat).

 I’ve used this gluten-free 1-to-1 baking flour in so, so many recipes and only had it not work with a few.
 One was a yeasted donut recipe and they came out a little too dense.
 Another was a cookie recipe.
 That one still puzzles me but I couldn’t get any gluten-free flours to work well in either of those recipes.
 I think some recipes are just impossible to convert to gluten-free without making other adjustments to the recipe (like with the amount of fat, liquid, etc.)

 And I’ve used it in some tart crust recipes, where the crust came out a bit more fragile than the all-purpose flour version.
 But I think that’s to be expected.
 If you want to make a gluten-free pie or tart crust, I recommend finding one that’s already gluten-free.
 Same with yeasted donuts!
 Those items can be finicky.

 By the way, Bob’s Red Mill has a gluten-free pie crust mix and it’s awesome.
 I’ll be sharing a recipe with that soonish!